jg-digital-media/block_editing_example/readme.md

 ```

- `wp-block-query` -To add a Query Loop, use a group block query class with a div element.
+ + `wp-block-query` - To add a Query Loop, use a group block query class with a div element.
 Inside this is where you put your Post List Tags.

 ```html